base-report/stock-market-research-bun/research.md

 ### Setup Identification

+We use two different algorithms to identify potential breakout setups, each with its own approach and criteria:

+#### Algorithm 1: Original Trendline Breakout Method (findSetups.ts)

-We identify potential breakout setups using the following precise criteria:
+This method identifies potential breakout setups using the following precise criteria:

 1. **Prior Move Detection**: We look for stocks that have made a significant upward move (at least 30% or more) from a recent low to a high point.